-The COTH act as a direct line of communication between Harvesters and the MNO and MNR.
-They help manage the annual harvest in concert with the province of Ontario, support the implementation of the Interim Harvesting Policy and determine the appropriate management of the harvest in their respective regions.
-COTH also act as the liaison between harvesters and the MNO in situations where charges have been filed.
+The COTH’s act as a direct line of communication between Harvesters, the MNO and the MNR.
+They help manage the annual harvest in conjunction with the province of Ontario, support the implementation of the Interim Harvesting Policy, and determine the appropriate management of the harvest in their respective regions.
+COTH’s also act as the liaison between harvesters and the MNO in situations where charges have been filed.

 The duties of the COTH include:

 - Travelling throughout their region and MNO communities therein to work with Councils on Harvester’s Certificates issues;